gpaumier/gp2/src/old/2010-05-31 why-im-not-quitting-facebook.rst

 .. highlights::

-    … and I’m neither saying you should, nor you shouldn’t.
+    … and I'm neither saying you should, nor you shouldn't.

 Apparently, it's `Quit Facebook Day <http://www.quitfacebookday.com>`__.
 The interwebs have been raging with angry articles about `facebook <http://www.facebook.com>`__, how it's turning evil, and violating people's privacy, etc. My personal opinion is that you're the best and only guardian of your own privacy.